-Moreover, there are five Open Access peer reviewed journals published in Algeria: International Journal of Chemical and Petroleum Sciences, Journal of Fundamental and Applied Sciences, Journal of New Technology and Materials, LARHYSS Journal and Synergies Algerie.
+Moreover, there are six Open Access peer reviewed journals published in Algeria which are indexed in DOAJ: International Journal of Chemical and Petroleum Sciences, Journal of Fundamental and Applied Sciences, Journal of New Technology and Materials, LARHYSS Journal, E-BAHITH Review and Synergies Algerie.
 Algerian researchers publish articles in international OA periodicals.
-For instance, there have been 43 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from: Agro-Veterinary and Biology, Blida University.
+For instance, in 2013, there have been 43 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from: Agro-Veterinary and Biology, Blida University.

 There are 36 Universities, 15 University centers, 10 research centers, 5 unities of research with 931 Research Laboratories in Algeria, (Zerari, 2011).
 Universities provide access to Internet and digital libraries to faculty, staff and students.
 The scientific research and the technological development are managed by the Ministry of High Education and Scientific Research (Ministère de l’Enseignement Supérieur et de la Recherche Scientifique (MESRS)), through a national Research Administration, which has in charge the management of the National Research fund.